|8 simple tips to get rid of dry hair|

 4. Use the right products for your hair type.
 This is very important.
 You must use the correct products for your hair.
 What problems are you having with your hair?
 If your hair is dry, you must use moisturizing products, including shampoos, conditioners, and in many cases, a deep conditioner or moisture treatment.
 I have an excellent moisture shampoo and moisture treatment that are great for dry hair.
 The Extreme Moisture shampoo includes liquid silk and silk amino acids to help the hair have a silky look and feel.
 The Intense Moisture Treatment includes oils that actually penetrate the hair and hydrate the hair from the inside as opposed to oils that only sit on top or coat the hair.
 When you have dry hair, it is crucial to use products that have extra moisture in them so that you can get rid of your dry hair.

 5. Always use a leave-in- Leave-in conditioners are great because you do not have to rinse them out.
 They add extra moisture to your hair which is what dry hair always needs.
-I recommend using a liquid based leave-in like by L. Jones Leave-In because it not only adds an extra layer of moisture but it also detangles and acts as a heat protectant.
-If you prefer a cream based leave-in conditioner use it sparingly to avoid product build up.
+I recommend using a liquid-based leave-in like by L. Jones Leave-In because it not only adds an extra layer of moisture but it also detangles and acts as a heat protectant.
+If you prefer a cream-based leave-in conditioner use it sparingly to avoid product build-up.

 7. Limit your heat usage.
 Heat usage should only be once per week or less.
 I know, I know, sometimes you just have to touch up just one piece of hair.
 What could that hurt right?
 Wrong!
-If you fall into the habit of "touch up" pieces here and there, next thing you know you are flat ironing all of your hair every other day.
+If you fall into the habit of "touching up" pieces here and there, the next thing you know you are flat ironing all of your hair every other day.
 Too much heat can cause your hair to dry out, become brittle, then break.